 - From the next window select all database objects that you want to import and click on Ok.

-- If even after all the above techniques, the database corruption persists, the recommended solution would be to buy a premium quality third-party Access database repair software or else send the database to an Access repair company.
+- If even after all the above techniques, the database corruption persists, the recommended solution would be to buy a premium quality third-party Access database repair software.

 Steps to repair Microsoft Access database file by Stellar Repair for Access tool:

 - Download and install Stellar Repair for Access.

 - Select the corrupt file using ‘Browse’ button.
 You can also search the corrupted MDB or ACCDB files from the appropriate drive by selecting the drive and click on ‘Search’ button.